Stacky Resolutions of Kleinian Singularities and Nakajima Quiver Varieties: Abstract

 \section{Abstract}

-We construct a class of noncommutative crepant resolutions of any Kleinian singularity in the form of noncommutative algebras over its crepant partial resolutions.
+We construct a class of noncommutative crepant resolutions of any Kleinian singularity as noncommutative sheaves of algebras over its crepant partial resolutions.
 We argue that such resolutions are Morita equivalent to the canonical orbifold resolutions of the partial resolutions.
-Further, we introduce Quot schemes which may be interpreted as Hilbert schemes of points for these orbifolds, and show that they are Nakajima quiver varieties.
+Further, we study Hilbert schemes of points on both the crepant partial and noncommutative resolutions and show that they are Nakajima quiver varieties.
+Finally, we describe the nef and movable cones of these Hilbert schemes of points using tautological bundles on the crepant partial resolutions.